 This academic pre-post data is evidence that students who completed DAEP demonstrated tangible gains in math and ELA, especially after the data collection was streamlined through the use of quarterly benchmarks.
-Benchmark gains were higher in general throughout the program in 2017-18 than the prior years with Magee showing the greatest increase in academic proficiency.
+Benchmark gains were higher in general throughout the program in 2018-19 than the prior years.
 The incremental improvement each year indicates that the DAEP program has refined its processes and protocols in targeted academic support to students.
 The model of small structured academic environments appears to have had a beneficial academic impact on DAEP students.